blockspacer/chromium_base_conan/base/numerics/README.md

 ## Common patterns and use-cases

 The following covers the preferred style for the most common uses of this library.
-Please don't cargo-cult from anywhere else. ðŸ˜‰
+Please don't cargo-cult from anywhere else. ?

 ### Performing checked arithmetic type conversions